 But if Jack London was right, then the Twilight City's poor did not need thousands of years to devolve.
 This form of opinion carried weight in some important scientific circles.
 For example, the polymath Francis Galton believed the poor owed their position to a form of societal evolution.
 The degeneration of their collective health was due to city conditions, which then 'unlocked' and accelerated a latent process that always lurked within those at the bottom of society.
 Seen through this prism, the poor were 'naturally' dirty and responsible for any filth that surrounded them, while their large families – suggestive of uncontrolled sexual appetites – also meant they were to blame for the limited resources of their families.
 Stern intervention and regulations were needed to halt and reverse this state of affairs because the poor in society lacked the agency required to solve their problems.

 Another pseudo-scientific example was recorded in 1903 by Walter Besant, who recalled a conversation with Professor Thomas Huxley, aka ‘Darwin’s Bulldog’.* Huxley apparently told him, saying: ‘I have seen the Polynesian savage in his primitive condition… with all his savagery, he was not half so savage, so unclean, so irreclaimable, as the tenant of a tenement in an East End Slum.’
-Besant used this quote to illustate how provocative and uninformed many of the arguments had become.
+Besant used this quote to illustrate how provocative and uninformed many of the arguments had become.
 Nonetheless, it was somewhat ironic that both the progressive/reformist and Social Darwinist camps were each groping towards greater state intervention to improve conditions, albeit for differing reasons and with very different ideas on how best to achieve the desired results.

 *So called for his staunch advocacy of Darwin’s theory of evolution.
 H G Wells had been one of his biology students.